 Best Rat Poison Pellets

-Of the satisfactory reviews, we found, several liked that it worked well on multiple types of rodents and was easy to disperse.
-However, we also noticed that those who were unsatisfied with the product said that it was less effective than traditional rat trap and others said the rats eventually learned to ignore it.
+Several customers like that Ramik Green Rat Poison works well on multiple types of rodents and was easy to disperse.
+However, we also noticed that those who were unsatisfied with the rat poison said that it was less effective than traditional rat trap and others said the rats eventually learned to ignore it.

 “I first used the big 4 lb bar.
 Took a whole bar and put on the shelf in the garage.
 Rat corpses on the floor the next day.
 Also found a possum dead on the floor another day.
 This is a wonderful product.
 I know rats have been in my house, so I left an open bag of pellets in the dining room and found another body on the floor.
 I don’t have any kids or pets anymore.
 I do highly recommend this product!” — mary baker via Amazon